Glycemic Index of Corn pasta

 What is the glycemic index of Corn pasta?

-Corn pasta has a glycemic index (GI) of 68, which is classified as medium GI.
-With a medium GI of 68, Corn pasta provides moderate energy release.
-Best consumed in controlled portions or paired with low GI foods to balance blood sugar response.
+Corn pasta has a glycemic index of 68, which is classified as medium GI.
+This means it has a moderate impact on blood sugar levels.

 What is the glycemic load of Corn pasta?